friendlyantz/friendlyantz/_learning/2023-04-12-programming-ruby-3-2.md

 ## Chapter 2: Ruby.new

-Ruby is a pure object-ori- ented language with no basic types.
+Ruby is a pure object oriented language with no basic types.
 > all Ruby types are objects, and there are no non-object basic types that behave differently.
-However, many languages claim to be object-oriented, and those languages often have a different interpreta- tion of what object-oriented means and a different terminology for the concepts they employ.
+However, many languages claim to be object-oriented, and those languages often have a different interpretation of what object-oriented means and a different terminology for the concepts they employ.
 ```ruby
 histogram = Hash.new(0) # The default value is zero
 regerx_comparator =~ /Ru(by|st)/